Generic filters

 Royal Spoonbill New Zealand bird resident Wairau Lagoon

-Getting to Wairau lagoon
+Getting to Wairau lagoons

 A well marked turnoff from State Highway 1 about 5km south of Blenheim.
 Another way to visit the lagoons is by kayak.
 There are information panels near the rusting Waverly shipwreck.